History of coins in Italy: Italian lira

-Upon the creation of the Kingdom of Italy under Vittorio Emanuele II (1861), a unified lira was established, at 4.5 grams of silver or 290.322 milligrams of gold.
-This was a direct continuation of the Sardinian lira.
-Other currencies replaced by the Italian lira included the Lombardy-Venetia pound, the Two Sicilies piastra, the Tuscan fiorino, the Papal States scudo and the Parman lira.
+On 24 August 1862 the decree was issued which established the decommissioning of all other coins circulating in the various pre-unification states by the end of the year.
+Italian lira was a direct continuation of the Sardinian lira.
+Other currencies replaced by the Italian lira included the Lombardo-Venetian lira, the Two Sicilies piastra, the Tuscan fiorino, the Papal States scudo and the Parman lira.
 In 1865, Italy formed part of the Latin Monetary Union in which the lira was set as equal to, among others, the French, Belgian and Swiss francs: in fact, until the introduction of the euro in 2002, people speaking the Gallo-Italic dialects in north-western Italy usually called "franc" the lira.

+In 1866, due to the growth of public spending, partly due to the costs of the Third Italian War of Independence, the inconvertible paper money system was established, which lasted until 1881 (with effect from 1883).
+However, already at the end of 1887 the convertibility of the notes had to be effectively suspended, even without openly declaring it.
+In 1893, the Banca Romana was put into liquidation, hit by a serious scandal, and the Bank of Italy was created, with a gold backing of at least 40% of the lire in circulation.

+King Victor Emmanuel III, who succeeded his father Umberto I on the throne of Italy in 1900, was a scholar of numismatics and a great collector of coins; he published the Corpus Nummorum Italicorum (1909–1943), a work in 20 volumes in which Italian coins are described and classified.
+During his reign, a rich and varied circulating coinage was minted.
+Upon his abdication, he donated his coin collection to the Italian state: this collection is partially exhibited in the Roman national museum of Palazzo Massimo in Rome.

 World War I broke the Latin Monetary Union and resulted in prices rising severalfold in Italy.
 Inflation was curbed somewhat by Mussolini, who, on 18 August 1926, declared that the exchange rate between lira and pound would be £1 = 90 lire—the so-called Quota 90, although the free exchange rate had been closer to 140–150 lire per pound.
 In 1927, the lira was pegged to the U.S. dollar at a rate of 1 dollar = 19 lire.
 This rate lasted until 1934, with a separate "tourist" rate of US$1 = 24.89 lire being established in 1936.
 In 1939, the "official" rate was 19.8 lire.

-After the Allied invasion of Italy, an exchange rate was set at US$1 = 120 lire (1 British pound = 480 lire) in June 1943, reduced to 100 lire the following month.
+After the Allied invasion of Italy during World War II, an exchange rate was set at US$1 = 120 lire (1 British pound = 480 lire) in June 1943, reduced to 100 lire the following month.
 In German-occupied areas, the exchange rate was set at 1 Reichsmark = 10 lire.